-The bedroom furniture in this room was actually my grandmother’s.
+The antique bedroom furniture in this room was actually my grandmother’s.
 She lived with my family until her death when I was 15 and this was her four poster bed and nightstand.
 We stored it for many years in the attic but now it’s perfect for this small bedroom.

 Don’t overlook free stuff!

 The hat lovingly placed on the top shelf was my dad’s.
 It brings joy to my heart with memories of my kids placing dress up with one of PawPaw’s hats.
-Sprinkled in with the rest of the inexpensive decor are some shells and books for boys of all ages.
+Sprinkled in with the rest of the inexpensive decor are some seashells and books for boys of all ages.

 Another $1 yard sale find, I painted this tool caddy white and used it to store art supplies in blue mason jars.